hazelcast/hazelcast/hazelcast-documentation/src/Preface.md

 Hazelcast is free provided under the Apache 2 license.
 Hazelcast Enterprise is commercially licensed by Hazelcast, Inc.

+For more detailed information on licensing please see the [License Questions](#license-questions) appendix.

 ##### Trademarks

 Hazelcast is a registered trademark of Hazelcast, Inc. All other trademarks in this manual are held by their respective owners.